PubblyDevelopment/pubbly_design_tools/README.md

 * Create a new Variable Export, and upload your exported zip.
 * Create children based off that variable export
 * Swap assets to create a series of templated content.

-    - Full instructions for Creating and Managing Variable exports on a pubbly console server at [Pubbly Console](), section Variable Exports
+For instructions on Creating and Managing Variable exports with the console, see [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Adding content: Uploading to Variable"

-### Exporting for Map upload

-To create a pubbly map, which will link together multiple exports in a single downloadable zip,
+### Exports: Stitched

+Stitched exports are frankenstein books, created from multiple different pages on the console CMS.
+Page 1 comes from a Variable export.
+Page 2 comes from a Static export.
+Page 3-5 comes from 3 different static exports.
+Page 6 comes from the 9th page of a Variable export.
+Basically, Stitched exports are conglomerates from other sources.
+The main advantage is, you can update the "source" page once, and batch update all stitched exports that rely on the source page automatically.

+Stitched exports are not _created_ in the design tools.
+The design tools _can_ create the Static and Variable exports which eventually get sourced to Stitched exports on the console.

+For instructions on how to assemble a stitch with the console, see [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Assembling content: Stitching"

+### Exports: Maps

+Maps are multiple different exports (Static, Variable, or Stitched) that link to each other.
+A map is a designers way to create a fully interconnected collection of multiple working exports, and build directly as an APK.

 * Create a pubbly book
-    - Launch pubbly, file -> new, name your project
+    * Launch pubbly, file -> new, name your project
 * Add a link
-    - Click the Blue header text (Objects, Animations, Links) until you are on "Links"
+    * Click the Blue header text (Objects, Animations, Links) until you are on "Links"
-    - Choose a shape tool (Polygon, square, circle) from the top right
+    * Choose a shape tool (Polygon, square, circle) from the top right
-    - Draw a link on
+    * Draw a link on
 * Name your link
-    - Right click Link column (first column) and select "rename"
+    * Right click Link column (first column) and select "rename"
-    - Enter a new name
+    * Enter a new name
 * Add a To be Determined target
-    - Right click target column of your link -> Other Targets -> To be Determined
+    * Right click target column of your link -> Other Targets -> To be Determined
 * Export your project
 * Upload your project to a pubbly console
-    - You can upload this project as a Static or Variable, and you may also create a Stitched export from it.
+    * You can upload this project as a Static or Variable, and you may also create a Stitched export from it.

-Once the project is on the pubbly console, create a new map

-* Go to Maps
-* Click "New"
-* Enter a new name for your map
-* Select your map
-* Click Edit

-Add content to your map from either of the three export types (Stitched, Variable, Static) from the left hand column

-* Select the type of export you want
-* Select the export from the hirearchy (Stitched: School/Subject/Level), (Variable: Folder/Series), (Static: Folder)
-* Double click to add to your map
-* Page will refresh and a new "node" will be visible on the main area of your map.
-* Move the export around the grey area to change it's location.

-Upload a cover image to this node, so you know what it is.

-* Select the node from the grey map area (will have a red border once selected)
-* Bottom left node will update with selected node name
-* Click the cover (currently empty) and select a png on your desktop
-* Page will refresh with new "cover image" in place.

-Upload, add, and position multiple nodes to your map.
-Once your map is loaded with content, determine which links go to which nodes

-* Click a node on the map.
-* All links with To Be Determined targets will load into the middle dropdown
-* Select the target you wish to "determine"
-* Shift select another node on the map
-* Click the green ">" button to link that target inside that link inside that page of the left export to navigate to the shift clicked right export.
-* Click the green ">>" button to link ALL targets inside your left export to navigate to the right export.

-Determine an "entry point" for your map

-* Select any node on the map
-* Click the "star" button on the far right of the UI
-* Viewing the map will now start you at the selected node

-- You can preview a map from any node by selecting a node, and clicking the "eye glasses" button
-- You can "save" the positioning of your map with the "save" button
-- You can zoom in and out with the magnifier buttons

-Update content referenced on map

-* If you decide to change any referenced exports on a map, reupload new content whereever the "source" of the export is loaded.
-    * If the export is a stitched unit, and you update _its_ source, first update the stitched.
-* Once all exports have been "fixed", edit your map, and click the "Recycle" button (two circular arrows)

-The process of updating a map takes time.
-We originally wanted to only update changed content, but time constraints forced us to implement a brute force method of simply re-copying and applying node connections to every node of the map.

-Once your map is "perfect", select it in the map selection screen, and click the "Export for Local/APK" button.
-This will create and download a single zip file.
-This zip file works "out of the box".
-You can extract to a server.
-You can view offline from your local machine.
-You can also put the map inside a cordova project and export as an APK.
-Any link to the root folder's index.html file will "start" the map at the entry point specified, and all determined navigation nodes will refresh the browsers URL to the connected node.
+For instructions on how to assemble a map from the console, see [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Assembling content: Mapping"